 To say that sitting is society’s next cigarette smoking might be a bit dramatic.
 More studies, though, are showing serious medical consequences from sitting for many hours each day.
 Prolonged sitting has been linked to high blood pressure and elevated cholesterol, cardiovascular disease, osteoporosis, herniated lumbar disks, colon, breast and endometrial cancers and more.

 Even worse, these risks appear to exist whether or not we exercise.

-A large portion of the population work at a job that involves sitting most of the day.
+A large portion of the population have a job that involves sitting at work most of the day.
 Running or lifting weights after work are clearly good ideas, but we must also find ways to break up periods of sitting and become more active during the work day.

-Some of the ideas I shared previously could be useful:
+Some of the ideas I shared previously about sitting at work could be useful: